EARnagram/lessons/sec1/js_debugging/README.md

 ![](images/all_bugged_up.png)

-Please click on the `sources` (blue circle) tab in your chrome developer tools (otherwise known as web inspector).
+1. __Blue__ - You'll find the very useful debugging tool in the sources tab.

-You can set break points (red circles) and go to the next one using the "resume script execution" button (green circle).
+2. __Red__ - You can set break points to stop the code and play around at that moment in run time!
+3. __Green__ - Once you'd like to move on, you can click the play-looking button to "resume script execution".

 #### References